-Topics range from aging populations and family issues to addictions and mental health issues.
-The human services major also provides you a strong foundation for a masters in mental health counseling or professional school counseling.
+The human services major builds a strong foundation for a master’s degree in mental health counseling or professional school counseling.

 - Medical and health services manager